 Not anger but anxiety,

 Is you hate me hate him hate she.

 Responsibility or account,

 Or financial propriety,

 When every hour’s a money shot!

-But Fascism won’t know the shame
+But Fascism won’t feel ashamed

-Of hate that dares not speak its name,
+Of hate that dares not speak its name

 Thank you for reading,